telerik/xaml-docs/common-information/common-ui-automation.md

 * Disabled – this option will disable creating of automation peers of Telerik controls;
 * FrameworkOnly – this option will include only the base methods of AutomationPeers of MS classes;
 {% if site.site_name == 'WPF' %}
-* Basic – will create the full AutomationPeer implementation for Telerik UI controls;
+* Basic – will create the full AutomationPeer implementation for Telerik UI controls.
+It supports the most basic Coded UI tests;
-* Advanced - required for any Coded UI tests.
+* Advanced - required for Coded UI tests with Level 2 and Level 3.
 This is the default value.
 {% endif %}

 {% if site.site_name == 'Silverlight' %}